srid/neuron/guide/index.md

 title: Neuron Zettelkasten
 ---

-[Neuron](https://github.com/srid/neuron) is a command-line based system for managing your Zettelkasten notes.
-If you are unfamiliar with Zettelkasten, start here: <2011401>.
+[Neuron](https://github.com/srid/neuron) is a command-line app for managing your plain-text notes in <2011401> style, as well as publishing them on the web.
+Read its <6f0f0bcc>.

 This site itself is a Zettelkasten and is managed by *neuron*; you may view its full index at [z-index](z-index.html).